 Use Shell Jump to Access a Remote Network Device

 With Shell Jump, quickly connect to an SSH-enabled or Telnet-enabled network device to use the command line feature on that remote system.
-For example, run a standardized script across multiple systems to install a needed patch, or troubleshoot a network issue.
-Administrators may enable command filtering to help prevent users from inadvertently using harmful commands on SSH-connected endpoints.
+For example, run a standardized script across multiple systems to install a needed patch or troubleshoot a network issue.
+Administrators can enable command filtering to help prevent users from inadvertently using harmful commands on SSH-connected endpoints.

 Create a Shell Jump Shortcut

 To create a Shell Jump shortcut, click the Create button in the Jump interface.
 From the dropdown, select Shell Jump.
-Shell Jump shortcuts appear in the Jump interface along with Jump Clients and other types of Jump Item shortcuts.
+Shell Jump shortcuts appear in the Jump interface, as well as Jump Clients and other types of Jump Item shortcuts.

 Shell Jump shortcuts are enabled only if their Jumpoint is configured for open or limited Shell Jump access.